This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

-2. Anti-KV1.1 (KCNA1) (extracellular) Antibody, preincubated with the control peptide antigen.
+2. Anti-KV1.1 (KCNA1) (extracellular) Antibody, preincubated with the negative control antigen.

 KV1.1 is a mammalian voltage-dependent K+ channel, homologous to the Drosophila Shaker K+ channel.
 KV1.1 was the first mammalian KV channel to be cloned from mouse brain.1 Eight Shaker-related genes exist in mammals constituting the KV1, subfamily of the large KV channel family of genes.2